 Obviously, there was a cascade of errors and incorrect practices that contributed to this incident.
 But we include it here because it does point out yet another problem that the hearing impaired are vulnerable to: patient misidentification.
 This, by the way, is one of scenarios in which biometrics might have helped considerably in avoiding misidentification.

-In our July 2018 What's New in the Patient Safety World column “” we noted a study (Lin 2018) that found work- and leisure-related injuries were more prevalent among those with self-perceived hearing difficulty and another study (Simpson 2018) that showed more than 20% higher total healthcare payments among hearing impaired individuals.
+In our July 2018 What's New in the Patient Safety World column “Hearing Loss and Patient Safety” we noted a study (Lin 2018) that found work- and leisure-related injuries were more prevalent among those with self-perceived hearing difficulty and another study (Simpson 2018) that showed more than 20% higher total healthcare payments among hearing impaired individuals.

 Since then, another study has revealed yet another likely vulnerability.
 Chang et al. (Chang 2018) looked at a representative national sample of patients discharged from hospitals and found that those who reported trouble communicating with their physicians had had 32% greater odds of hospital readmission within 30 days.
 Their results show we need to raise awareness about the high prevalence of hearing loss among older people and educate staff on how to talk to people with hearing difficulty.

-In our July 2018 What's New in the Patient Safety World column “” we noted a study (Mahmoudi 2018) which showed the use of hearing aids was associated with reduced probability of any ED visits and any hospitalizations and in reducing the number of nights in the hospital.
+In our July 2018 What's New in the Patient Safety World column “Hearing Loss and Patient Safety” we noted a study (Mahmoudi 2018) which showed the use of hearing aids was associated with reduced probability of any ED visits and any hospitalizations and in reducing the number of nights in the hospital.

 In an editorial accompanying the Mahmoudi study, Wallhagen (Wallhagen 2018) points out that hearing assessment can be simple and not time consuming.
 You can use a combination of a simple question and a brief objective test like a finger rub or whisper test, or a brief questionnaire like the Hearing Handicap Inventory for the Elderly.
 She points out that this takes minimal time and can be scheduled at regular intervals, much like the foot examination for a patient with diabetes.